 Frequently Asked Questions

-- What do I have access to as an Affiliated Faculty member at YIGH?
+- What are the benefits of being an Affiliated Faculty member at YIGH?

 - YIGH affiliation provides:

-- funding and awards for Yale faculty, including the Hecht Global Health Faculty Network Award and Spark Award;
+- funding and awards for Yale faculty, including the Hecht Global Health Faculty Network Award and Global Health Spark Award;

 - mentions in appropriate YIGH communications, amplifying school and department-based efforts through social media sharing/retweets, and more;

-If you are interested in becoming an affiliated faculty member of YIGH, please contact Michael Skonieczny. - I’m new to Yale and interested in finding faculty who are working in global health.
+If you are interested in becoming an affiliated faculty member of YIGH, please contact Michael Skonieczny. - I am interested in finding faculty who are working in global health.
 Where can I look?

 - How do I get a letter of support from YIGH for my funding application?